 - If over 18, the new members will need to sign documents stating that they will comply with all program rules and provide us with their income and asset information.

 Click here to obtain a Change Form.
-You may print this document, complete and sign it and either mail it or bring it into the office at 18 N. Jackson Street within 10 days of the income change.
+You may print this document, complete and sign it and either mail it or bring it into the office at 18 N. Jackson Street within 10 days of the income decrease.
 You may also report changes to your case manager via the email addresses listed at the top of this page.

-Examples of reportable income:
+Examples of reportable income decreases:

 - Child Support Payments